 Daniel K., Franconia, VA

 Denise started training in Beikoku Shidokan with Sensei Roberto Curtis in 2011.
 She began her martial arts training in 1998 and has also studied Koryu Uchinadi and Tae Kwon Do.
-She's recently started studying aikido, as well as jiu-jitsu with fellow instructor Zac Olson.

 For much of her martial arts career, she was one of only a few women at the dojo.
 As a result, she became passionate about bringing more women into the martial arts because it builds confidence in every aspect of life -- career, home, community, and, of course, in the ability to defend oneself.